Justinfan827/Workout-planner/README.md

 - `ANSA_ADMIN_API_KEY`= get from 1password (Ansa Dev/Staging API Key)
 - `ANSA_HOST`= The host ansa backend is running on e.g. `http://127.0.0.1:8080/v1` (DON'T FORGET THE `/v1` base path)

-5. Start your ansa backend locally
+5. Run Ansa backend locally

-6. Run `nvm use` to make sure you have the right version of node.
+6. Setup a local merchant Run `yarn dashctl setup-test-merchant -e "<Any fake email>" -n 10`

+7. Run `nvm use` to make sure you have the right version of node.
 Start the ansa dashboard frontend with `yarn dev`.

-7. Go to `localhost:3000` and sign in with the email you used in the `dashctl` command above!
+8. Go to `localhost:3000` and sign in with the email you used in the `dashctl` command above!
 Check your dummy inbox at:
    `http://localhost:64324/monitor` to sign in to the dashboard.

 ## Dev tips